-What Happens When Your Relationship Breaks Down?
+What Happens When My Relationship Breaks Down?

 In the complex world of Australian immigration, the journey of love and partnership can sometimes take unexpected turns.
 For those who have applied for or hold a Subclass 820 Partner visa, the breakdown of a relationship can be not just emotionally devastating, but also legally challenging.
 This comprehensive guide aims to navigate you through the murky waters of visa status, legal obligations, and personal wellbeing when faced with this difficult situation.